 Migrating Archives was on display during one of my visits.
 As you can see, this is a small area, but each exhibit featured here offers a large amount of information.

-The final gallery in the GLBT History Museum is The Community Gallery.
+The final gallery in the GLBT Historical Society Museum is the Community Gallery.
 During one of my visits, they were featuring Legendary: African American GLBT Past Meets Present.
-It's a small section but usually offers space to lesser talked about communities within the larger GLBT community.

 One of the most important and well-known GLBT activists in San Francisco was Harvey Milk.
 You will find several of his personal items or pieces related to his work on display at the museum.